Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 Not happy being left at home, Seuss is a focused and devoted partner at work.
 He loves the challenge of sniffing out tiny invasive mussels on boats and shores.
 A serious guy when it comes to his job, he has a goofy side that comes out when he is trying to convince someone to play with him.

-Watch the video below to meet and see the Conservation K-9 Unit Dogs in action as they sniff watercraft for invasive quagga and zebra mussels.
+Watch the video below to see the Conservation K-9 Unit Dogs in action as they sniff watercraft for invasive quagga and zebra mussels.

 - When the nose, knows – the dog squad sniffing out invasive species (November 13, 2019)